mainmatter/mainmatter.com/src/posts/2022-11-18-sveltekit-super-rentals.md

 ### Final Thoughts

-I really enjoyed getting stuck in with SvelteKit and I can certainly see the appeal of it, it’s a very lightweight framework and in a lot of ways it stays very close to native javascript, which makes me think it would be a really great first framework for people that are new to front-end development, because it gives you a great understanding of how javascript works in a lot of scenarios, which will only help when trying out other frameworks in the future.
-Which I feel is almost the opposite of Ember, there are a lot of areas of the framework where Ember does the heavy lifting for you, which is great for large applications, but possibly not the best place to start if you want to build a base knowledge of the underlying technologies.
+I really enjoyed getting stuck in with SvelteKit and I can certainly see the appeal of it.
+It’s a very lightweight framework and in a lot of ways it stays very close to native JavaScript, which makes me think it would be a really great first framework for people that are new to front-end development, because it gives you a great understanding of how JavaScript works in a lot of scenarios, which will only help when trying out other frameworks in the future.
+I feel this is almost the opposite of Ember: there are a lot of areas of the framework where Ember does the heavy lifting for you, which is great for large applications, but possibly not the best place to start if you want to build a base knowledge of the underlying technologies.

 There were a few areas I did think SvelteKit could learn from Ember though.
-I find writing tests is much more enjoyable in Ember, and I think that shines a light on SvelteKit’s test suite as a whole, Ember’s qunit integration allows for a very simple way to cover your app with both integration and acceptance tests, whereas SvelteKit only has a cooked-in integration with Playwright, which currently doesn’t offer a simple way to run integration tests.
+I find writing tests is much more enjoyable in Ember, and I think that shines a light on SvelteKit’s test suite as a whole.
+Ember’s qunit integration allows for a very simple way to cover your app with unit, integration and acceptance tests, whereas SvelteKit only has a cooked-in integration with Playwright, which currently doesn’t offer a simple way to run unit tests.
 Although I have to admit, the Playwright test generator is very cool and certainly streamlines the test process.

 Ember Data is a very useful way of knowing the structure of the data coming from your BE without needing to use TypeScript - TypeScript can be used natively with